LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Results and Discussion

+Translating the English dataset generally shows overall better results than training on the data generated directly in the target languages, with the exception of XLMR-Large with GPT-4.
+For SW, XLMR models fined-tuned with ChatGPT-generated data exhibit performance decline in most cases, even when the English-generated data benefits all other languages.
+This observation suggests that XLMR struggles with SW.
+In \S\ref{sec:human} we select TA, SW, and the two best languages, ID and ZH, along with EN, for human evaluation.

-Additionally, we conduct experiments involving adding Target Languages in Validation (TLV).
-This results in minor variations in the performance, consistent with the findings of \citet{ponti-etal-2020-xcopa}.
+Additionally, we conduct experiments adding Target Languages in Validation (TLV).
+This only results in minor variations in the performance, consistent with the findings of \citet{ponti-etal-2020-xcopa}.
 We include the full results in \autoref{tab:xcopa_full} in \autoref{sec:additional}.